 Article 89 provides for two types of MARs.
 The first is governed by G.S.
 15A-1414.
 Under this statute, a person convicted of a criminal offense may seek relief for any error that occurred before or during the trial within 10 days after entry of judgment.
 Generally, a person would use this type of MAR to bring errors to the attention of the trial judge, who could correct them immediately without the time and expense of an appeal.[2]

 The second type of MAR is governed by G.S.
-15A-1415 and generally may be filed at any time after judgment.[3]
+15A-1415 and is generally filed at any time after judgment, subject to the timelines in that statute.[3]
 A person may base this type of MAR on the grounds identified in G.S.
 15A-1415—for example, that the trial court lacked subject matter jurisdiction over the case or that the conviction was obtained in violation of the state or federal constitution.
 An assertion that an indictment or other charging document was fatally defective is an example of a jurisdictional claim.
 Assertions that the defendant did not knowingly, voluntarily, and intelligently enter a guilty plea or waive the right to be represented by counsel are examples of claims of unconstitutional convictions.[4]

-Amendments to the MAR statutes may have broadened the ability to obtain relief.
+Amendments to the MAR statutes may have broadened the ability to obtain relief by consent of the State and defendant.
 In S.L.
 2012-168 (S 141), the General Assembly amended the statutes to add procedures for assigning MARs to judges and set timelines for hearing MARs.
 As part of these changes, the General Assembly added G.S.
 15A-1420(e), which states: “Nothing in this section shall prevent the parties to the action from entering into an agreement for appropriate relief, including an agreement as to any aspect, procedural or otherwise, of a motion for appropriate relief.”
 In 2013, the General Assembly repealed the timelines but maintained the other changes.
 S.L.
 2013-385 (S 182).
 By enacting and thereafter retaining G.S.
 15A-1420(e), the General Assembly appears to have authorized the court to grant a MAR if the State and defendant consent.[5]

 In 2013, in S.L.
 2013-368 (S 683), the General Assembly added an additional ground for vacating a first conviction of a prostitution offense under G.S.
 14-204.
 In 2019, in S.L.
 2019-158 (H 198), the General Assembly deleted this right and replaced it with a right for human trafficking victims to make such motions.
 See supra Expunctions of Other Offenses: Convictions of Offenses by Human Trafficking Victims.